Macrometacorp/docs/docs/search/views/create-search-views-nested.md

 }
 ```

-There are two options for accessing the nested data.
+There are two options for accessing the nested data:

 - Use the top-level field and set the `includeAllFields` parameter to `true`.
 Once created, the seach view will include all sub-fields of the top-level field.
   `"includeAllFields": true`